 3. TIMING FOR TESTS

 In New York. midterms tend to fall towards the end of January, followed by the last scheduled January SAT.
-Every state but New York administers the ACT in February.
-Then we have a March SAT and April ACT.
+Then we have a February ACT, March SAT and April ACT.
 Since high school juniors should, in almost all cases, studiously avoid the late spring SAT and ACT, these winter test dates are worth focusing on.
 Ace your midterms and earn your best test scores before spring has really sprung to ensure your strongest possible finish to the school year.

 Tutoring and test review during the Holiday Break don’t sound nearly as fun as sleeping in and socializing do.
 But if visions of great grades and competitive colleges dance like sugar plums in your head, give yourself the gift of prep this holiday season!